AdobeDocs/journey-optimizer.sv-SE/help/using/configuration/ip-warmup-plan-files.md

 This page is not supposed to be publicly accessible.
 Its only purpose is to make the referenced IP warmup plan files (template and sample) available from the UI.
 They should be downloaded from the UI by AJO customers but not from public documentation pages.
 -->

-* I användargränssnittet kan du hämta den tomma Excel:n [Prenumerationsplanmall för IP-värmare](assets/IPWarmupPlan-Template.xlsx) fylla i.
+* Från användargränssnittet kan du hämta den tomma mallen [för IP-värmerappen](assets/IPWarmupPlan-Template.xlsx) för Excel för att fylla i den.

-* Du kan även hämta en [exempelplan för IP-värmare](assets/IPWarmupPlan-Sample.xlsx) som redan har fyllts i med vissa data som du kan använda som exempel.
+* Du kan även hämta ett [exempel på en IP-värmare](assets/IPWarmupPlan-Sample.xlsx) som redan har fyllts i med data som du kan använda som exempel.